architect/arc.codes/src/views/docs/en/guides/developer-experience/custom-source-paths.md

 ---
 title: Custom source paths
-category: developer experience
+category: Developer experience
 ---

 Define resources in a more verbose format to configure custom Lambda source directories.
 Custom source paths are completely opt-in on a Lambda by Lambda basis; this is trading off default conventions for flexibility at the price of slightly more `app.arc` verbosity.

 ### Use cases